J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

 </div><br />

-And that's pretty much me these days, with a few change-ups as I have aged.
-I guess I already had my simple no fuss "uniform" look on lock, but the people I mention above took it to a deeper level.
+And that's pretty much me these days, with a few change-ups as I got older.
+I already had a simple no fuss "uniform" look on lock, but the people I mention above took it a lot farther.
 And they illustrated that wearing the same thing, each day, doesn’t affect creativity or individuality—it can even *amplify* these things.
-In my own case, my simple duds got this tweak for our mild Texas winter weather, which has become my defacto "*Winter uniform*": about 20 years ago when "***JDub & THE JACKET***" somehow became part of my personal "brand" or look when consulting, giving talks, or otherwise doing anything involving PM and tech projects.  <br />
+In my own case, my simple duds got a tweak for the mild Texas winter weather, and it became my defacto "*Winter uniform*": "***JDub & THE JACKET***".
+Somehow this became part of my personal "brand" or look when consulting, giving talks, or otherwise doing anything involving PM and tech projects during the winter months.  <br />

 So *THE JACKET* is this brownish scrimmage zip-up jacket with blue-stitching.
 I may rock different glasses or shoes, but during the winter months it's jeans and *THE JACKET*.
 If I have be somewhere to give a presentation or talk, or if I just need to show-up somewhere quickly and it's cool out...*THE JACKET* is probably coming along with me (or on me).